Ebenezer-group/onwards/ReadMe.md

 ambassador ID and password.
 The maximum length of an ambassador ID is 20.

 #### Running the middle tier -- cmwA (after installing)
-Before running the middle tier "normally", it needs to be run one time with a -signup flag:
+Before running the middle tier "normally", it needs to be run once with the -signup flag:

 cmwA cmwA.cfg -signup

 The program exits when run this way.
-If this step is successful a message is output to the terminal indicating so.
-If the step fails, an error message is logged.
+If this step worked, a message is output to the terminal indicating so.
+Otherwise, an error message is logged.

-After that the middle tier can be run normally:
+After registering, the cmwA can be run normally:

 nohup cmwA cmwA.cfg &